 What is the process for filing a personal property tax return in Puerto Rico, and what items are considered tangible personal property?

 Filing a personal property tax return in Puerto Rico involves declaring all tangible personal property, such as furniture and equipment, annually to the municipal revenue collection center.
-Accurate records are crucial to avoid penalties.
+Accurate records are crucial to avoid an audit.
 A tax professional can assist in identifying taxable assets and applying for tax exemption decrees to reduce your total property tax liability.

 How do excise taxes and the property tax system in Puerto Rico affect the total home cost?